alexisInSAR/EZ-InSAR/MIESAR_BIN/docs/guide_new_sensors.md

 ### 3. In ISCE_functions:

+1. Script a function like coarse_TSX_PAZ_baselines.py. and add it in *open_coarse_network_check* case in isceprocessing.m
-1. Add the command for unpacking in isce_preprocessing_SM.m.
+2. Add the command for unpacking in isce_preprocessing_SM.m.
 If you have scripted your own unpacking scripts, add it in 3rdparty directory, and modify the line 694 of GUIMIESAR.m.
-2. Script a function like coarse_TSX_PAZ_baselines.py. and add it in *open_coarse_network_check* case in isceprocessing.m
-3. prerunstack
+3. Modify the *prerunstack* case in isceprocessing.m

 ## If the sensor is in TOPSARS